Woven In Blood and Earth, 2024

 Hand sewn Kalocsa embroidery by my Mother.
 52 x 35 cm

 Inspired by a sculpture seminar on personal vernacular, this work serves as both a tribute and an emotional embodiment of my mother and ancestors.
 It draws from my mother’s collection of Kalocsa embroidered pieces, which were integral to my upbringing.
-Viewing these pieces as metaphorical remnants of my personal history, I was interested in examining their material histories as transgenerational heritage, exploring how these remnants can contribute to healing from the impacts of trauma and conflict, particularly in the face of migration and displacement.
+Viewing these pieces as metaphorical remnants of my personal history, I was interested in examining their material histories as transgenerational heritage exploring, how these remnants can contribute to healing from the impacts of trauma and conflict, particularly in the face of migration and displacement.

 Benchmarking Research